Capt. Mike Slattery

 0 Comments

-We have entered the "Goldilocks zone"...
+Mangrove snapper are the targeted species to take home for dinner, a trend tat should hold strong into the month of August.
+Tarpon, are still holding in the passes, and are starting to stage in the harbor system for a fall feed.
+Capt.
+Mike Slattery We have entered the "Goldilocks zone"...
 That's what I like to call the time of year, before the summer rain starts and the water becomes "gin clear" with freshwater run off.
 Also, the water temperature is just right for fish to be aggressive but not too warm to make them lethargic!!!
 The perfect match of clarity and temperature, matched with good tides, equals quality outings with productive opportunities throughout the fishery.

 Tarpon on the beach front and passes, and good packs of Big Snook gathering for a summer spawn.
 When you have the right conditions, targeting both can be done in a half day trip!!!
 Only 4 hrs, to land bucket list trophy fish!!!
 It's a great time to go fishing in South West Florida!!!
 Capt.
 Mike Slattery 941-626-6946 Spring time fishing around Palm Island, Manasota Key, and Boca Grande FL. has gotten good!
 We are seeing schools of redfish on the flats, and lots of snook for rod bending action.
 Our water temperature has been hovering in the high 70s, but we are yet to see 80 degrees consistently this spring season.
 Even though, there are tarpon being caught in the southern sound, and groups of fish gathering in "Big Pass".